mikependon/RepoDB/Docs/_build/html/_sources/pages/introduction.rst.txt

 Introduction to RepoDb
 ======================

-A dynamic, lightweight and fast repo-based ORM .NET Library.
+A dynamic, lightweight and fast repository-based ORM .NET Library.

 Goal
 ----